 At my thinnest, when I was wearing size 0 and 2, I was weighing myself at least three times a day: once when I woke up, once when I got home from work, and once more before bed.
 I was tracking patterns, and making sure I didn’t all of a sudden edge past the 2-pound buffer I gave myself for daily weight fluctuations.
 I was constantly grading myself with the number on the scale.

 she has so much more to offer the world than her shape.
 I praise her problem-solving, not her face.
 I compliment her style, but not how she looks in her clothes.
 I commend her for doing the hard things — keeping calm when her brother baits her, studying, fixing her spelling mistakes — because I want to shore up her confidence when it comes to her abilities.
 Size, weight, and shape do not fall into that category.
 I Was Loved At All My Sizes

 unhealthy relationship to food or her body, and part of my strategy is to share that my love life was not dictated by my jeans size.
 I was at my heaviest in college and did my fair share of hooking up.
 Even as a pudgy high schooler I had a couple of boyfriends.
 At my lowest weight I started dating the man I would eventually marry, but not before I gained 17 pounds by our wedding day.
 I Had To Learn To Listen To My Body…

 Growing up, I was a people pleaser (still am, but I’m learning to put myself first because I’m no good to anyone if I’m tapped out).
 I depended too much on external cues when it came to my body.
 My pediatrician said I had to weigh a certain amount, according to my height.
 My mom shot me looks when I reached for second (or third) helpings of pasta.
 I rarely stopped eating at the point I was no longer hungry and, instead, always cleaned my plate.

 Knowing how damaging that behavior was for me, I encourage my kids to listen to their bodies.
 If they’re hungry, they should eat, and they should stop when they are done.
 I do not push them to take “just one more bite.”
 I find that my kids are very good at

 pregnant for the first time, that I became really attuned to the needs of my body.
 I really wish I had a better mind-body connection when I was younger, so I’m doing all I can to show my daughter that listening to her body is, not only within her power, but crucial to avoid getting sick (and missing playdates).
+I Am Not Cured…

 really think about it.
 I’m still keeping general calorie counts.
 I don’t drink during the week (usually).
 I try to reach for seltzer when I really want something doughier.
 I fail at this often.
 The bingeing, though, has mostly been curbed.
 Having my body in service to something more than me — a new baby — galvanized a change in my relationship to food.
 I knew I had to treat my body better when I was pregnant, because someone else depended on it for comfort and nourishment.

 having an eating disorder is not something you can recover from quickly.
 If she finds herself battling a demon of her own, I want her to be generous with herself, and recognize that change can’t happen overnight. …But I Have Learned To Live With It

 working mom, I have prioritized and while I do work out most weekdays, it’s just for 30 minutes at most.
 My daughter knows I exercise, but she knows I do it to feel healthy and be strong, just like she has gym class at school and takes dance classes every week.
 Exercise is not punishment and, like food, it has its place in our lives.
 I am not the figure of perfect balance, but I can show her you can actually have it all, in moderation, and maybe not all at once.